mougino/basica/manual.md

 The syntax section of each entry describes the available options and format each command may use, as follows:

-* *Italic*
+* *Italic*:
-Indicates areas within commands that you need to fill in with application-specific information, such as variable names, numeric or string values, etc. For example: > y = VAL(*string$*)
+Indicates areas within commands that you need to fill in with application-specific information, such as variable names, numeric or string values, etc. For example: y = VAL(*string$*)

-* UPPERCASE
+* UPPERCASE:
 Indicates part of the command that must be entered exactly as shown.
-For example: > FOR BINARY WRITE
+For example: `FOR BINARY WRITE`

 * Braces { }
 Indicates the information they enclose is optional.
-For example: > array[ {start} {,length} ] If the braces enclose multiple items, any number of them may be omitted.
+For example: `array[ {start} {,length} ]` If the braces enclose multiple items, any number of them may be omitted.
 When one is omitted, all following items in that group must also be omitted.
-For example: > DIM array[ n1 {,n2} {,n3} ]
+For example: `DIM array[ n1 {,n2} {,n3} ]`

 * Braces with vertical bar { | }
 Indicates a choice of two or more options, one of which MUST be used.
-For example:
-OPEN file$ FOR { BINARY | TEXT }
+For example: `OPEN file$ FOR { BINARY | TEXT }`

 * Ellipses ...
 Indicates that part of the command can be repeated as many times as required.
-For example: > DIM array[ n1 {,n2} ... ]
+For example: `DIM array[ n1 {,n2} ... ]`

 **See also**
 * [Command summary](#summary)